chrislybaer/dlsp-sampling/README.md

-# dlsp-sampling
+# Abstract
-A minimal implementation accompaning the paper "Sampling Signals on Meet/Join Lattices" to reproduce the results.

-@INPROCEEDINGS{Wend1911:Sampling,
-AUTHOR={Chris Wendler and Markus {P{\"u}schel}},
-TITLE="Sampling Signals on {Meet/Join} Lattices",
-BOOKTITLE="2019 IEEE Global Conference on Signal and Information Processing (GlobalSIP) (GlobalSIP 2019)",
-ADDRESS="Ottawa, Canada",
-DAYS=11,
-MONTH=nov,
-YEAR=2019,
-KEYWORDS="lattice signal; lattice sampling; lattice Fourier transform; lattice shift;
-meet; join; graph signal processing; algebraic signal processing", ABSTRACT="We present a novel sampling theorem, and prototypical applications, for Fourier-sparse lattice signals, i.e., data indexed by a finite semilattice.
+We present a novel sampling theorem, and prototypical applications, for Fourier-sparse lattice signals, i.e., data indexed by a finite semilattice.
 A semilattice is a partially ordered set endowed with a meet (or join) operation that returns the greatest lower bound (smallest upper bound) of